Tuesday, March 23, 2010

 Posted by D. Daniel Sokol

-Henry Ergas, Concept Economics, Emma Lanigan, Concept Economics, and Eric Kodjo Ralph, EKonomics LLC have written on Price Squeezes and Vertical Discrimination on Next Generation Access Networks.
+Henry Ergas, Independent, Emma Lanigan, Concept Economics, and Eric Kodjo Ralph, EKonomics LLC explore Price Squeezes and Vertical Discrimination on Next Generation Access Networks.

 ABSTRACT: Next generation access networks (NGANs) are in many cases likely to be supplied by vertically integrated firms, that is, firms that both wholesale access and sell services downstream to end-users.
 A long standing concern of regulators is that such firms may engage in anti-competitive price squeezes.
 This paper examines this concern and reviews the difficulties associated with conventional imputation tests in an NGAN context.
 The paper is organised as follows.
 Section 2 of the paper provides an analytical framework for understanding vertical integration, vertical discrimination, including price squeezes, and the incentives to engage in such behaviour.
 Section 3 explains why the incentives for a NGAN provider to vertically discriminate are sharply reduced as compared with a traditional vertically integrated telecommunications carrier.
 Section 4 considers regulatory approaches to the price squeeze.
 Section 5 focuses on how regulators are also concerned with inefficiently high prices and derives implications for the efficient setting of NGAN access charges.